yargnad/Anima-Locus/README.md

   - I2C scanning (1-10 Hz environment, 100-200 Hz IMU)
   - UART radar framing
   - CMSIS-NN/TFLM inference
+    - Link protocol implementation: the Linux ↔ MCU link is a critical design surface.
+Implement compact, timestamped binary frames and a ring-buffer or shared RAM handshake to support low-latency, bounded-jitter sensor delivery.
+      - Prefer SPI or UART with DMA for control/feature frames; use shared RAM + sequence numbers if the carrier exposes it for lockless transfer.
+      - Consider two link classes: (1) compact feature frames (10–200 bytes) at high cadence for gestures, (2) low‑rate environmental frames (2–20 bytes) for terroir.
+Audio streams may be streamed as fixed blocks over shared memory or left to the Linux side depending on the algorithm.
+      - Add a small benchmark suite in `mcu-stm32/` and `engine-ui/` to measure jitter, frame drops, and round-trip latency and tune buffer sizes and cadences.

 ### Determinism & Real-Time
 - Minimal ISR execution time